Cultural and Social Psychology

 Downloads

-Objective: This study explored how students’ study strategies are shaped by socioeconomic contexts and how these differences relate to academic achievement within the same school setting.
+Objective: This study explored how socioeconomic contexts shape students’ study strategies and how these differences relate to academic achievement within the same school setting.

 Methods and Materials: A single-site qualitative case study was conducted in a private, unaided English-medium CBSE school in Bengaluru, India, enrolling students from diverse socioeconomic status (SES) groups.
-Thirty students in Grades 8–9 (aged 13–15) were selected through purposive sampling across achievement levels and residence types (day scholars and residential/hostel students).
+Thirty students in Grades 8–9 (aged 13–15) were selected through purposive sampling, representing all achievement levels and residence types (day scholars and residential/hostel students).
 SES classification was informed by parental education/occupation and the Modified Kuppuswamy Scale (2019).
-Data were collected via semi-structured individual interviews, audio-recorded, transcribed verbatim, and analyzed through iterative line-by-line and focused coding guided by Charmaz’s grounded theory approach, leading to theme development.
+Data were collected through semi-structured individual interviews, audio recorded, transcribed verbatim, and analyzed iteratively using line-by-line and focused coding guided by Charmaz’s grounded theory approach, leading to theme development.

 Findings: Three themes explained within-school achievement disparities: (1) parental engagement and access to cultural/social capital varied by SES, shaping monitoring, subject support, and study regulation at home; (2) hostel routines and mentoring provided compensatory structures resembling middle-class “concerted cultivation,” supporting academic regulation for some low-SES residential students; and (3) for low-SES day scholars, teachers and remedial support served as the primary learning resource, often framed in skill-deficit terms rather than culturally responsive pedagogy.